 In fact, a variety of insects love them almost as much as human do, so it’s important to watch for signs of the most common tomatoes pests I’m going to list below.
 When caught early their damage is minimal and your plant will recover easily with, at most, the loss of a few fruits.

 Important to note is that many of these species also enjoy your other garden vegetables, although they prefer tomatoes.
-But un unblemished tomato plant could be effected quickly if an infestation has occurred elsewhere in the garden.
+But an unblemished tomato plant could be affected quickly if an infestation has occurred elsewhere in the garden.

 Hornworms at maturity are over 3 inches long, so they are pretty easy to spot as their white striped, bright green body are hard to miss.
-Even more hard to miss is the damage they can do to your tomato foliage, and later – unripened fruits.
+Even harder to miss is the damage they can do to your tomato foliage, and later – unripened fruits.